adam-zhang-lcps/papers/animal-behavior.typ

 This experiment failed to reject its null hypothesis, and thus does not support the original hypothesis.
 Since the $chi^2$ test showed no significant difference, #species does not have a preference for plain Cheerios or Honey Nut Cheerios.
 Their behavior appeared to exhibit no forms of taxis, merely kinesis or a lack of movement.
 This could be due to many different factors.
 One reason could be that #species are unable to feed off of Cheerios at all, since they generally feed on pure grain sources such as flour; however, Cheerios contains many non-grain ingredients, including vitamins and preservatives.
 Additionally, both plain Cheerios and Honey Nut Cheerios have a nearly-identical list of ingredients, differing only in sugar and honey content @CheeriosIngredients @HoneyNutCheeriosIngredients @BaldwinFasulo2010ConfusedFlourBeetles.

 == Errors and Limitations
-Describe errors and comment on percent error calculation.
-Include a discussion of how to minimize error in further research.
-Discuss the limitations that may have impacted your results.

 There were many potential sources of error throughout this experiment.
 One notable observation is that the #species population tended to exhibit little movement throughout trials, lacking kinesis.
 This is likely due to difficulty moving within the crushed Cheerios.
 Further experimentation should attempt to grind the Cheerios to a finer powder or ensure there is less present so as to not impede the movement of the #species population.

 Additionally, the Cheerios were crushed by hand, and thus the distribution of crushed Cheerios was not perfectly fine---some chunks left were larger than others.
 Further experimentation should attempt to use a reproducible method to grind Cheerios, such as a blender, to ensure even and fine distribution of crushed Cheerios.